rykng/python-setup/README.md

-# python-setup
+# python-playwright setup
-how to setup python playwright project in your MacOS, but you can use to start a general purpose python project as well.
+how to setup python playwright project in your MacOS, but you can use this guide to start a general purpose python project as well.

 ## Prequisite
 You should already have python3 install in your computer, if not, go to [python.org](https://www.python.org/) to learn more.